 - Using the ruler, measure the distance between the two lines that you traced, meaning the distance from the toe to the heel.

-- If you are ordering boots, taking the measure of your ankle perimeter, as indicated in the picture above as number 5, will be useful for a better fit.
+- If you are ordering boots, taking the measure of your ankle perimeter, as indicated in the picture will be useful for a better fit.

 - Wrap measuring tape around your ankle and take the measure.

-- If you are ordering long boots, measurement of your calf as indicated with number 6 in the picture above, is needed.
+- If you are ordering long boots, measurement of your calf as indicated in the picture above, is needed.

 - Wrap measuring tape around the largest part of your leg, between your knee and your ankle and take the measure.
 Don’t wrap the measuring tape too tight.

-- If you’re ordering an over-the-knee boot, then you should measure the perimeter of the part of your leg, that you would like the boot to finish.
-It is indicated with number 9 and 10 on the picture.
-You may decide on any area over your knee.
+- If you’re ordering an over-the-knee boot, then you should measure the perimeter of your leg, where you would like the boot to finish.

 - Wrap measuring tape around your thigh (where you want the boot to finish) and take the measure.
 Don’t wrap the measuring tape too tight.